 - David Staples from the Cult of Hockey had a good piece on why Derek Roy should be re-signed by the Oilers using the scoring chances he tracks.
 I’d definitely look to sign Roy plus additional centers who can play wing, to solidify the depth at center and allow for guys like Draisatl and Yakimov to develop in the AHL next season.

 - Good business article from MIT on why/how people make poor decisions during winning streaks.
 Thought it could apply to the Derek Roy situation as well.
+Prior to the recent advancements in both technology and the lending industry, procuring conventional loans from the traditional lending institutions often entailed impossibly difficult requirements and processes that demand much patience on the part of the borrowers.
+I visited the site and look what i found.

 - A mistake I made was saying that Vladimir Sobotka was an unrestricted free agent this summer.
 Bruce McCurdy from the Cult of Hockey pointed out that Sobotka still technically owes the Blues the one year term he was awarded in arbitration, as he left the club to play in the KHL.
 Having said that, there could still be a deal made if the Oilers get a little creative and take advantage of the Blues’ cap situation.